-Southampton boss Ronald Koeman is keen for the club's "difficult" transfer window to conclude on Monday.
+Koeman keen for 'difficult' transfer window to end

 The Premier League club have been ravaged by a spate of sales that has seen the likes of Adam Lallana, Luke Shaw, Dejan Lovren, Calum Chambers and Rickie Lambert leave the club.